 September 19-25, 2021 marks Balance Awareness Week.
 Balance becomes a progressive issue with age, making people prone to falls.
 Around 69,000 Americans suffer from frequently debilitating symptoms of chronic imbalance associated with a vestibular disorder.
 Peripheral neuropathy is a condition that involves damage to the peripheral nervous system.
 Our peripheral nerves carry signals to and from our central nervous system.
 Hence, malfunctioning of these nerves causes disruption in our body function.
-Common symptoms include loss of sensation in the limbs, loss of balance and pain in the extremities.
+Additionally symptoms include loss of sensation in the limbs, loss of balance and pain in the extremities.

 How does neuropathy affect balance?